FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/cache-manager.rst

 The Cache Manager
 =================

-Use the CacheManager to explicitly invalidate or refresh paths, URLs, routes or headers.
+Use the CacheManager to explicitly invalidate or refresh paths, URLs, routes, tags or responses with specific headers.

 By *invalidating* a piece of content, you tell your caching proxy to no longer serve it to clients.
 When next requested, the proxy will fetch a fresh copy